reuniware/CryptoForex-Trader-Framework/CCXT_ICHIMOKU/README.md

 The -t option is to be used if you are searching for an asset to trade (very short term trading).

+When using the -f option (to filter scanned assets), think of using an underscore for gateio, eg: ALAYA_USDT, BTC_USDT etc...

 To monitor one asset in a shell environment :

 while true; do python Ichimoku2022_Multithreaded.py -e binance -f santosusdt; done;